 What is the lawful basis for processing your personal data?

 IFS has a legitimate interest in processing your personal data during the recruitment process and for keeping records of the process.
 Processing data from job applicants allows IFS to manage the recruitment process, assess and confirm a candidate's suitability for employment and decide to whom to offer a job.
 IFS may also need to process data from job applicants to respond to and defend against legal claims.
 IFS make sure that these interests are in balance with the rights and freedoms of job applicants, employees or workers and has conducted a balance of interest test to ensure this is the case in the way we process your data.

 IFS will only process health information if it needs to make reasonable adjustments to the recruitment process for candidates who have a disability.
-This is done in order to fulfil our obligations and to fufil specific data subject rights in relation to any future employment.
+This is to carry out its obligations and exercise specific rights in relation to employment.

 Where IFS processes other special categories of data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is for equal opportunities monitoring purposes as permitted by data protection regulations/reasons of substantial public interest.